j-keck/sclib/src/main/tut/README.md

 ## quick start

-i publish the library to bintray for scala 2.10 and 2.11. so you can add the following snippet to your `build.sbt` file.
+the library are published to bintray for scala 2.10 and 2.11. add the following snippet to your `build.sbt` file:

 - for the jvm: